mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Inherited centralization surfaces when viable alternatives to a dependency is not available.
 It is often present when switching costs restrict choices, but can also be created by legal mandates and incentives that restrict the options for a function (such as Internet access), its provision, or the range of implementations available.

-Some effects of inherited centralization can be mitigated by enforcing layer boundaries using techniques like encryption.
+Some instances of inherited centralization can be mitigated by enforcing layer boundaries using techniques like encryption.
 When the number of parties who have access to content of communication are limited, parties at lower layers can be prevented from interfering with and observing it.
 Although those lower-layer parties might still prevent communication, encryption also makes it more difficult to discriminate a target from other users' traffic.

 Note that the prohibitive effect of encryption on inherited centralization is most pronounced when most (if not all) traffic is encrypted.
 See also {{?RFC7258}}.